dora-metrics/pelorus/docs/configuration2.md

 # Customizing Pelorus

 See [Configuring the Pelorus Stack](Configuration.md) for a full readout of all possible configuration items.
-The following sections describe the  most common supported customizations that can be made to a Pelorus deployment.
+The following sections describe the  most common supported customizations that can be made to the Pelorus configuration object YAML file.

 ## Configure Prometheus Retention

 For detailed information about planning Prometheus storage capacity and configuration options please refer to the [operational aspects](https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects) of the Prometheus documentation.

 Prometheus is removing data older than 1 year, so if the metric you are interested in happened to be older than 1 year it won't be visible.
-This is configurable in the `values.yaml` file with the following option:
+This is configurable in the Pelorus configuration object YAML file with the following option:
 ```yaml
 prometheus_retention: 1y
 ```